orbitalquark/textadept/docs/manual.md

 its binaries.
 Textadept is self-contained, meaning you do not have to install it; it can run from its current location.

-The following table provides a brief summary of `make` rules for building Textadept on Linux and BSD.
-(On BSD, substitute `make` with `gmake`.)
+The following table provides a brief summary of `make` rules for building Textadept on Linux.

 Command | Description
 -|-